-According to Dr. Michael Murray, in his book, The Longevity Matrix, digestive enzymes can help protect against Irritable Bowel syndrome (IBS) and Small Intestine Bacterial Overgrowth (SIBO).[i]
+According to Dr. Michael Murray, in his book, The Longevity Matrix, digestive enzymes can help protect against Irritable Bowel Syndrome (IBS) and Small Intestine Bacterial Overgrowth (SIBO).[i]
 These enzymes can prevent a film, called a biofilm from developing on the intestinal cell wall lining that can promote bacterial overgrowth.
 When people have digestive complaints, he indicates that they may defer to probiotics, which while in themselves are beneficial to the gut, are of limited value in addressing digestive complaints such as gas and bloating.

-Proteolytic enzymes are digestive enzymes that help to break down protein, support immune function and other purposes, but have also become popular to help people manage inflammation and pain.
+Proteolytic enzymes are digestive enzymes that help to break down protein, support immune function, and other purposes, but have also become popular to help people manage inflammation and pain.
 Our digestive system produces these naturally, including 3 main proteolytic enzymes, pepsin, trypsin, and chymotrypsin.
-Proteolytic enzymes have been used in between meals to be absorbed systemically to help reduce inflammation and pain associated with arthritis, inflammatory bowel disease and other conditions.
+Proteolytic enzymes have been used in between meals to be absorbed systemically to help reduce inflammation and pain associated with arthritis, inflammatory bowel disease, and other conditions.
 I personally have found them beneficial taking them on a regular basis and taking them more often with arthritis flares.

-Interestingly, proteolytic enzymes are thought to be potentially helpful in reducing risk of some cancers such as colorectal cancer as well as cancer spread, although further studies are needed.[ii]
+Interestingly, proteolytic enzymes are thought to be potentially helpful in reducing the risk of some cancers such as colorectal cancer as well as cancer spread, although further studies are needed.[ii]
 This points to their value in breaking down substances and supporting the immune system.

 [i] Murray, Michael T. The Longevity Matrix: how to Live Better, Stronger, and Longer.
 New York: Morgan James Publishing, 2021.